rafaqz/Rasters.jl/README.md

 _A RasterStack of EarthEnv HabitatHeterogeneity layers, trimmed to Australia and plotted with Plots.jl_

-## :warning: Packages extensions and Rasters 0.8 and onwards :warning:
+## :warning: Packages extensions and Rasters 0.8 and onwards

 On Julia 1.9 we can put additional packages in extensions, so the code only loads when you load a specific package.
 Rasters.jl was always intended to work like this,